Right to resist: Constitutions

-The right to resist was guaranteed in Magna Carta and is one of the central elements of the Declaration of the Rights of Man and of the Citizen issued during the French Revolution in 1791.
+The right to resist was granted by the Magna Carta and is one of the central elements of the Declaration of the Rights of Man and of the Citizen issued during the French Revolution in 1791.
 This provision is incorporated into the preamble of France's 1958 constitution.
 As of 2012, 42 countries recognize a right to resist in their constitution and another three formerly recognized such a right.
 Most of these countries are located in Latin America, Western Europe, or Africa.
 Most provisions were adopted in four waves: "revolutionary republican, post-fascist, post-colonial and post-Soviet".
 In Latin America, such constitutional provisions were commonly adopted in the aftermath of coups d'état, while elsewhere these provisions were intended as a forward thinking measure against democratic backsliding.

 The philosophical basis of the constitutional right to resist differs; in some cases based on natural law; in others obliging the citizen to take action against unconstitutional seizure of power; and in a third set of countries authorizing action against state interference in individual rights.
 There is also variance in whether the right to resist is conceived as optional or a duty of citizens.
 The laws vary in scope; some grant the right to resist an unlawful coup or foreign aggression while others are more broad, encompassing human rights violations or other oppression.

 Constitutional right to resist installed by revolutionary governments may later be cited by opponents of these regimes.
 In 1953, Fidel Castro was arrested for the attack on Moncada Barracks.
 In his defense speech, "History Will Absolve Me", he invoked the "universally recognized principle" and Cuba's constitutional right to resist.